 Honors Degree Program

 Those Penn Dental Medicine students with the interest, motivation, and required academic achievement can earn a DMD degree with honors.
-The competitive honors program is designed to cultivate a leadership outlook in a select group of exceptional students and enable them to develop the skills to leverage their leadership potential in five honors areas — research, clinical dentistry, community health, oral medicine, and radiological sciences.
+The competitive honors program is designed to cultivate a leadership outlook in a select group of exceptional students and enable them to develop the skills to leverage their leadership potential in five honors areas — research, clinical dentistry, community health, oral medicine, radiological sciences, and oral and maxillofacial surgery.

 The application cycle and requirements within each area complement the dental curriculum and the stages of students’ dental education.
-Students can earn a DMD with honors in all four disciplines if they choose to and meet the requirements for each individually.
+Students can earn a DMD with honors in all six disciplines if they choose to and meet the requirements for each individually.
 They can apply to each area at different points in their dental education.

 - Research honors — Students can apply to research honors at the time of admission to Penn Dental Medicine or the midpoint of their first or second years.
 Students must have a 3.5 science GPA to apply prior to matriculation as a first year student.
 Within the research honors program, students must identify a faculty mentor and plan, implement, and execute a hypothesis-driven research project over a one- or two-year period.
 In addition to their individually developed projects, all honors scholars participate in a seminar series, presented by Penn Dental Medicine faculty and outside speakers, as well as a Student Research Day, during which they must present a poster.